eclipse-tractusx/managed-identity-wallet/README.md

 # Managed Identity Wallets <a id="introduction"></a>

-This repository is part of the overarching Catena-X project, and more specifically developed within the Catena-X Core Agile Release Train.

 The Managed Identity Wallets (MIW) service implements the Self-Sovereign-Identity (SSI) readiness by providing a wallet hosting platform including a DID resolver, service endpoints and the company wallets itself.